apollo-lang/apollo/doc/reference.md

 Functions and values are declared using the same syntax.
 Functions, however, have different types -- they take one or more types and return another type.
 Like mathematical functions, they map elements in one or more sets to an element in another set.
-Let's define a function that takes an integer x and returns its square.
+Consider the following function that takes an integer x and returns its square.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 square: (x: Int) -> Int = x * x